WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     <!--TODO: Is this necessary for funding ? or could it be replaced by a data availability statement.-->

+    ???
+Question "Do I cite the model based on activity or experiment?"

+        For each participating model, data citations exist at two high-level aggregations: activity and experiment.
+        The activity-level citation refers to all experiments defined by that activity (i.e., MIP) for a given model.
+        While data citation is mandatory, data users can choose which of these aggregation levels should be cited.
+        It is recommended that:

+        - Wherever possible cite the experiments used (e.g., historical), using the experiment-level data citations.
+        - If this isn't feasible (e.g. limitations of the number of data citations imposed by a journal), use the activity-level data citation.

+        Experiment-specific data citations are useful for tracking the impact of specific CMIP7 experiments, which is valuable information for modelling centres and planning of future CMIP phases.
+        However it is recognized that their finer granularity could result in an unmanageable number of references for data users, journals may limit the number of references, and a balance between the number of data and literature citations is desirable in scholarly publications.

 2. **Acknowledge CMIP7.**

     In the Acknowledgment section, insert the following text: